0

 For your first backpacking trip, I recommend hiking in an area with reliable and frequent water sources.
 Camp near (but more than 200 feet from) a water source and filter water before and at the end of each day.

 Research and practice using your water filtration system before hitting the trail.
-If you are hiking solo, consider bringing a backup emergency filter, like a Lifestraw or Iodine and Chlorine tablets.

-14. DO Understand and Practice Leave No Trace
+14. Understand and Practice Leave No Trace

 Backcountry camping and hiking is an extraordinary opportunity to connect with nature.
 But it also means more opportunities to leave a negative impact on the wilderness around you!

-Before heading out on your first (or second, or third…) backpacking trip, take a moment to review the Principles of Leave No Trace.
+Before heading out on your first (or second, or third…) backpacking trip, take a moment to review the Principles of Leave No Trace:

 15. And Remember – Mistakes are Inevitable